Saara-o/Web-sovellusten-kehittaminen-Javascriptilla-TO00BL10-3026/readme.md

-This is the Master copy of Laurea University of Applied Sciences WEB development with JavaScript course workshops.
-Please feel free to download your own copy of it.
-Update and improvement suggestion are welcome.
+This is my personal copy of the master materials from Laurea University of Applied Sciences' Web Development with JavaScript course.
+I've been adding my own code to the workshops as the course has progressed